 When Do Authors File Taxes?

 Authors file taxes up to five times each year.
-That is because they need to file their 1) typical annual taxes, as well as 2) up to four quarterly estimated taxes, which are for the self-employed.
+That is because they need to file their 1) typical annual taxes, as well as 2) up to four quarterly estimated tax payments, which apply to self-employed individuals.
 Writers fall into this category!

 - Q1: January 1 – March 31st